francis-clairicia/PyDiamond/README.md

 Coming soon. :)

 ## Dependencies
 PyDiamond is developed based on pygame and Python (obviously).
-In addition, some features of Pygame are available with a specific version of the SDL.
+In addition, some features of pygame are available with a specific version of the SDL.

 Dependency version:
 - CPython >= 3.10